 We all grumble and complain from time to time, but have you ever wondered what would happen if you just stopped?
-Ineke van Lier gave it a try.
+Journalist Ineke van Lier gives it a try.

 It sounds like a good idea: Looking at everything you do have, do know and can do.
 I made up my own little trick for doing this.
 I’d ask myself what was making me feel the most fed up.
 Those are the things I complain about.
 Next I’d ask myself what I need, and then I would list all the things I needed at that moment and for which I longed.
 It was wonderful.
 My complaint-free existence was off to a flying start.
 I was in bed with the flu, feeling content (done with feeling weak, and grateful that my body was giving out these signals).